White Christmas (song): Bing Crosby versions

 The first public performance of the song was by Bing Crosby, on his NBC radio show The Kraft Music Hall on Christmas Day, 1941, a few weeks after the attack on Pearl Harbor.
-A copy of the recording from the radio program is owned by Crosby's estate and was loaned to CBS News Sunday Morning for their December 25, 2011, program.
 Crosby subsequently recorded the song with the John Scott Trotter Orchestra and the Ken Darby Singers at Radio Recorders for Decca Records in 18 minutes on May 29, 1942, and it was released on July 30 as part of an album of six 78-rpm discs from the musical film Holiday Inn.
 At first, Crosby did not see anything special about the song.
 He just said "I don't think we have any problems with that one, Irving."

 The song established that there could be commercially successful secular Christmas songs—in this case, written by a Jewish immigrant to the United States.
-Ronald D. Lankford, Jr., wrote, "During the 1940s, 'White Christmas' would set the stage for a number of classic American holiday songs steeped in a misty longing for yesteryear."
+Ronald D. Lankford Jr., wrote, "During the 1940s, 'White Christmas' would set the stage for a number of classic American holiday songs steeped in a misty longing for yesteryear."
 Before 1942, Christmas songs and films had come out sporadically, and many were popular.
 However, "the popular culture industry had not viewed the themes of home and hearth, centered on the Christmas holiday, as a unique market" until after the success of "White Christmas" and the film where it appeared, Holiday Inn.
 Dave Marsh and Steve Propes wrote, "'White Christmas' changed Christmas music forever, both by revealing the huge potential market for Christmas songs and by establishing the themes of home and nostalgia that would run through Christmas music evermore."

 The song initially performed poorly and was overshadowed by Holiday Inns first hit song: "Be Careful, It's My Heart".
 By the end of October 1942, "White Christmas" topped the Your Hit Parade chart.
 It remained in that position until well into the new year.
 It has often been noted that the mix of melancholy—"just like the ones I used to know"—with comforting images of home—"where the treetops glisten"—resonated especially strongly with listeners during World War II.
 The Armed Forces Network was flooded with requests for the song.
 The recording is noted for Crosby's whistling during the second chorus.